nobutaka-ito/pulse/readme.md

 # PU learning for audio signal enhancement (PULSE)
 This code is a Pytorch implementation of *PU learning for audio signal enhancement (PULSE)*, a method for audio signal enhancement (SE) proposed in ["Audio signal enhancement with learning from positive and unlabelled data"](https://arxiv.org/abs/2210.15143) [1].
 With this code, you can run speech enhancement experiments using PULSE and train and evaluate speech enhancement models from scratch.
+This code also includes implementations of ordinary supervised learning and mixture invariant training (MixIT) [3] as baseline methods.
 If you find this code useful, please cite [1]:
 ```
 @misc{Ito2022arXiv10PULSE,
   doi = {10.48550/ARXIV.2210.15143},